If you live in Victoria and your child is between 6 and 17 years old, you can register for home education with the VRQA.

 Attendance at a ‘quasi’ or unregistered school is not home schooling.
 An unregistered school typically:

-- has staff employed to deliver instruction (parents are not present for their child’s learning)
+- has staff employed to deliver instruction (parents are usually not present for their child’s learning)

 - operates during normal school hours.